 "Learning a new language implies learning about a new culture and expanding one's perspective.
 As a former study abroad student, I know how precious this is."—Ombretta Frau

 Learning abroad in Italy will provide unique study and/or research opportunities that will greatly expand a student’s understanding of the Italian language and culture.
-A stay in Italy can provide students with a unique prospective on culture, customs, traditions impossible to experience fully on our campus.
-Most students elect to study in Italy in their junior year.
-The department strongly encourages all majors or potential majors to spend at least one semester abroad.
+A stay in Italy can provide students with a unique perspective on culture, customs, traditions impossible to experience fully on our campus.
+Seniors with demonstrated achievement in language learning, cultural immersion, global perspective-taking, and cross-cultural learning may also qualify for the Global Competence Award.

 The Italian program at Mount Holyoke College approves the programs below for a semester or an academic year stay.
 We strongly recommend students to consult the Italian faculty about which program best suits their needs.